docs-maker

 • Start from a minimal skeleton.

-• Prefer tables/checklists over long prose.
+• Prefer tables, checklists, schemas, and compact patterns over long prose.

 refactor mode

-• Preserve critical intent and operational behavior.
+• Preserve critical intent and operational behavior unless stronger local instructions or evidence contradict them.

 Phase Task Output

-3 Write/refactor content Updated document
+3 Write/refactor canonical content Updated document

-Phase 3 implementation rules
+Phase 3 authoring rules

 • Use explicit sections with stable headings.